IamNaN/imagedrop/README.md

 ## Features
 * It's small.
 (Just 989 characters of javascript.)
 * Works with a *lot* of browsers; [most browsers](http://caniuse.com/#search=FileReader) in fact.
-* Supports a live preview image before bugging the server about it.
+* Supports a live image preview on the client-side, no bugging the server about it.
 * Supports placeholder text and/or images (for drag operations).
-* Validates the file type before bugging the server with it.
+* Validates the file type before on the client-side, no bugging the server about that either.
 * Can be integrated into any web framework, not just Rails although this gem is mostly for Rails.
 * Plays nice with Bootstrap.